Samratrpal01/SentimentSpeak/README.md

 ###  NLPiffy-GUI
 + Using Tkinter
++ Using pyttsx3
++ NLP and Basic Processing.

 ##### Description
 + Simple GUI for Natural Language Processing task such as tokenization,tagging,entity recognition,sentiment analysis,etc